danmarksmiljoeportal/grundrisk/README.md

 ```

 # 14. Notification events sent to Jar
+There is created 5 storageaccounts which have the queue called messages - one for 5 regions:

+* RegionH - grskprodjar1084sto
+* RegionSj - grskprodjar1085sto
+* RegionSyd - grskprodjar1083stp
+* RegionMidt - grskprodjar1082sto
+* RegionNord - grskprodjar1081sto

 There are 3 events to be sent to Jar as following listed:

 - JarScreeningNewEvent : when there is a new screening has been saved, system notifies Jar with this event.
   - Schema:
 ```json